wdl2459/ZINQ-v2/README.md

 ## Overview

-The R package developed for Ling, W. et al. (2021+).
+The R package developed for Ling, W. et al. (2021).
 Powerful and robust non-parametric association testing for microbiome data via a zero-inflated quantile approach (ZINQ).
-Microbiome.
+Microbiome 9, 181.

 ## Instructions for use